Zār: Oman

 In Oman, the state of possession is often inherited, and possession is contagious.
 If a person resists possession, it is said to cause the spirit to worsen their affliction.
 Possession afflicts those who mock the zār spirits at ceremonies, those with weak and pensive personalities, those who are enviable, those unmarried over a certain age, and those unmarried who sleep alone.

 The possessed may lack enthusiasm, refusing to eat or work.
 The possession itself may be compared to intercourse; nocturnal emissions are taken as evidence that one is possessed, and when men have convulsive seizures, it is thought of as the zār spirit orgasming.
 Talking to oneself is also evidence of zār.
 Different zayrān will speak in different tones.
-As is usual, one person can be possessed by many zayrān.
+As is usual, a single person can be possessed by many zayrān.
 Exorcism is possible in Omani zār (unusual compared to other practices), but if it cannot be done, the spirit is kept "tamed".

 Zār spirits are considered a type of jinn or ifrit.
 Their origin story in Oman is similar to the story told in Ethiopia; 15 beautiful children, who were hidden and turned into spirits.
 These 15 are "children of the night", and the zār spirits are their offspring.
 They have powers humans don't and are active only at night.
 They are jealous of humans, though humans are weaker and uglier, because they come from Eve's 15 other children, the "children of the day".

 Spirits often bear the name Saif (male) or Maryam (female).
 They take control of the body to interact with others, and their personality and behaviors dominate.